Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 ### Introduction

-In this article, you will build a blog on [Next.js](https://nextjs.org) that uses [Squidex](https://www.squidex.io) as its Content Management System(CMS).
-Squidex is a headless CMS that provides a central point, separate from where the data is presented, where data for an application is stored.
-Next.js is a static site generator that allows you to render pages on build time.

-In this tutorial, you will create your blog application, set up its schema, and add mock content on Squidex, and create a Next.js blog based on the data stored in your CMS.
+This tutorial will guide you to create a blog application, set up its schema, and add mock content on Squidex, and create a Next.js blog based on the data stored in your CMS.

 ## Prerequisites